-NASA recently reviewed its 2000 SRP FSEIS and determined that that the overall environmental analysis in the 2000 SRP FSEIS remains sufficient to support the Agency's broad programmatic decision to continue the SRP, however potential changes in both PFRR operations and the environmental context of the launch corridor north of PFRR warrant the preparation of additional PFRR-specific environmental analysis to better inform Agency decisions regarding PFRR.
+NASA recently reviewed its 2000 SRP FSEIS and determined that that the overall environmental analysis in the 2000 SRP FSEIS remains sufficient to support the Agency's broad programmatic decision to continue the SRP, however potential changes in both PFRR operations and the environmental context of the launch corridor north of PFRR warranted the preparation of additional PFRR-specific environmental analysis to better inform Agency decisions regarding PFRR.
 For example, PFRR is now considering a more rigorous rocket and payload recovery process.
-Additionally, a large portion of downrange lands are undergoing wilderness review, which could ultimately affect how rocket and payload recoveries are handled.
+Additionally, a large portion of downrange lands are undergoing Wilderness review, which could ultimately affect how rocket and payload recoveries are handled.

 Accordingly, NASA began the preparation of an Environmental Assessment (EA) to determine if those changes potentially presented a significant impact necessitating an EIS.
 During the scoping process for the EA in the fall of 2010, NASA solicited input from over 75 potentially interested agencies and organizations.
 A number of conservation organizations expressed concern regarding NASA's continued operations at PFRR and requested that a more detailed assessment be performed.
 As such, NASA decided that an EIS would be the most appropriate level of NEPA documentation for the proposal.
-The subject EIS will tier from the programmatic 2000 FSEIS and provide a focused analysis of SRP operations at PFRR.
+The subject EIS tiers from the programmatic 2000 FSEIS and provides a focused analysis of SRP operations at PFRR.

 The Proposed Action is to continue sounding rocket operations at the PFRR, Alaska.